AU-BCE-EE/guidance/DMI API/README.md

 # Comments #

-## urgent ##
+## General ##

-DMI changed all their urls, so they do not work at the moment.
-Further, the newly added example scripts like I have in this guide, thus making this guide a bit unnecessary.
+There is no guarentee that all the urls work.
+The last time I checked was on the 28/10/2024.
+Further, DMI recently added example scripts like I have in this guide, thus making this guide a bit unnecessary.

 ## Foulum weather station ##

 At the moment, you cannot use DMI's API service to request data from the Foulum weather station, as the station does not provide data to DMI yet.
-However, witin this year (2023) this should happen and then probably soon after you can access it via DMI's API service (in 10 min resolution).
+However, within this year (2023) this should happen and then probably soon after you can access it via DMI's API service (in 10 min resolution).
 Be aware that if you download the Foulum data from the agro website, the time stamps are in `UTC+1` resp. `ETC`.
 Like the regular DMI data, the time stamps also indicate the averages/sums of the last 10min/hour/day/month/year.

 ## Bulk request ##